Dolac Market

 The daily market, on a raised square a set of stairs up from Jelačić, has been the city’s major trading place since 1930.
 Farmers from surrounding villages come to sell their home-made foodstuffs and very fresh fruit and vegetables.
 In the covered market downstairs are butchers, fishmongers and old ladies selling the local speciality sir i vrhnje (cheese and cream).
 Flowers and lace are also widely available.
-Alongside, the renovated fish market (ribarnica), sells fresh produce every day but Monday.
+Alongside, the renovated fish market sells fresh produce every day but Monday.